 Associate Professor Mark Hampton is a specialist of 19th and 20th century Britain, media history in particular.
 His recent work has shifted to imperial culture: Hong Kong’s place in 20th century British culture, when Hong Kong was a colony of Britain.
 He is part of a cluster of History faculty who work with Hong Kong and South China.

 Associate Professor Niccolò Pianciola specialises in late Tsarist and early Soviet history in Central Asia.
-His works have dealt with the management of ethnic diversity, forced population transfers, and policies of agricultural colonization and socio-economic transformation.
+His works have dealt with the management of ethnic diversity, forced population transfers, and policies of agricultural colonisation and socio-economic transformation.

 Application for Admission